NeuralSec/Daedalus-attack/README.md

 **Running ensemble attack to craft robust adversarial examples:**
 Run l2_ensemble.py

 All attack can specify object category to attack.
+The crafted adversarial examples will be stored as 416X416 sized .png files in the folder '../adv_examples/...'.
+The adversarial can be tested on official darknet and retinanet.